drmeerkat/BUAA-Object-Oriented-Programming/README.md

 - JSF, JUnit4 Test, Correctness Demonstration, UML (`homework 13-15`)
 - Summative Blog (`homework 4,8,12,16`)
 ### 0x02 Some Thoughts
 Our final score based on 50% homework and 50% testing others' homework.
-It is a pity that I didn't spend too much time on catching others' bugs or I should say I was so merciful that my final score is an awkward 84 even though my homework had few bugs among my peer.
+It is a pity that I didn't spend too much time on catching others' bugs or I should say I was so merciful that my final score is an awkward 84 even though my homework had fewer bugs than my peer.